okfn/opendatahandbook-old/source/following-up/tell-the-world.rst

 for this:

 * The first is that those documents will be less accessible.
-Rather than the document you see on your screen, readers may see a an imperfect copy from an alternative.
+Rather than the document you see on your screen, readers may see an imperfect copy from an alternative.
 * Secondly, your agency sends an implicit message that you are unwilling to take a step towards developers.
 Instead, you show that you are